yugabyte/yugabyte-db/docs/content/v1.3/introduction.md

 - Starting [v1.3](https://blog.yugabyte.com/announcing-yugabyte-db-v1-3-with-enterprise-features-as-open-source/), only open source distributed SQL database to have built-in enterprise features such as Distributed Backups, Data Encryption, and Read Replicas.
 Upcoming features such as Change Data Capture and 2 Data Center Deployments are also included in open source.

-## What client APIs are supported by Yugabyte DB?
+## What client APIs are supported by YugabyteDB?

-Yugabyte DB supports two flavors of distributed SQL.
+YugabyteDB supports two flavors of distributed SQL.

 ### 1. Yugabyte SQL (YSQL)